Since 2024

 Sometimes misdiagnosed as a lysosomal storage disorder, it can be properly identified through genetic testing.
 Visibly, TFE3 presents as intellectual disability, facial dysmorphism, pigmentary mosaicism (varied patterns of pigmentation in the skin), and seizures, among other things.
 Currently, treatment is limited to alleviation of symptoms.
 Physical, occupational, and speech therapy can help improve mobility, speech, dexterity, etc.

 There are promising advances being made in gene therapy for rare diseases.
 Clinical trials are ongoing but more data is always needed.
-The TFE3 Foundation, has built a registry where that data can be collected.
-Click the Register link below to learn more.
+Please see the Get Involved page to learn how you can help.

 What Drives Us